geoffhuntsgood/dk-font-counter/README.md

 ## Installing/Running

 If you have Python 3.14+ installed on your machine, you can simply clone the repo and run `python couter.py`.
 Or, download and install the exe or msi on the "Releases" tab.
 (They're safe, I promise.)
+I'm only able to build for Windows systems right now, unfortunately.

 ## Running the Counter